 That computing infrastructure is called AliEn, and a key piece of it is the (currently) MySQL-based file catalog.
 At 12 Billion entries, the powerful database master (1.5 TB RAM, 4+ TB on disk) currently takes more than 4 hours to dump data and 2+ days to restore it.

 What’s more, their MySQL infrastructure lacks the ability to scale horizontally.
 Miguel points out that their future needs will be far more extensive, requiring 5x more computing resources to sustain 10x more files in the near future.
 Although it would require a paradigm shift, the team is looking for a solution that is scalable by design.

-Promising to follow Scylla’s evolution, Miguel concluded: “We have a complete promising model for a future-proof catalog.”
+Promising to follow ScyllaDB’s evolution, Miguel concluded: “We have a complete promising model for a future-proof catalog.”